LucasPatenaude/ScoreSpot/README.md

 ## What Features Do We Want to Add?

+1. Display League Standings
-1. ?Display leading goals scorers?
+2. Display leading goals scorers?

 ## Who's Doing What